Weighted Conformal P-values¶

 -

-Solution: Check for severe distribution shift or model mismatch
+Solution: Check for severe covariate shift, poor support overlap, or model mismatch

 -